sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 When we devise classes, these have "close boundaries" with the other classes.
-In other words, if we keep performing small changes to an input that belongs to some partition (e.g., by adding +1 to it), at some point this input will belong to another class.
+In other words, if we keep performing small changes to an input that belongs to some partition (e.g. by adding +1 to it), at some point this input will belong to another class.
 The precise point where the input changes from one class to another is what we call a *boundary*.
 And this is precisely what boundary testing is about: to make the program behave correctly